FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/max/deploy_max_by_buildchain.md

 ### **'v 'option [**Optional**]**

 Specifies the binary download version of rpc, gateway, and nodef.
-The default value is v3.4.0.。
+The default value is v3.4.0。

 ### **'r 'Option [**Optional**]**

 Specifies the binary download path of the rpc, gateway, or nodef service.
-By default, the file is downloaded to the binary folder.。
+By default, the file is downloaded to the binary folder。

 ### **'c 'option [**Optional**]**